KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_006_SimpleAnimation.md

 - The `samplers`, which describe the sources of animation data;
 - The `channels`, which can be imagined as connecting a "source" of the animation data to a "target."

 In the given example, there is one sampler, namely the `"rotationSampler"`.
 Each sampler defines an `input` and an `output` property.
-They both refer to accessor objects, namely the `"timeAccessor"` and the `"rotationAccessor"` that have been described above.
+They both refer to accessor objects, namely the `"TIMEAccessor"` and the `"rotationAccessor"` that have been described above.
 Additionally, the sampler defines an `interpolation` type, which is `"LINEAR"` in this example.

 There is also one `channel` in the example.
 This channel refers to the `"rotationSampler"` as the source of the animation data.
 The target of the animation is encoded in the `channel.target` object: it contains an `id` that refers to the node whose property should be animated.
 The actual node property is named in the `path`.
 So the channel target in the given example says that the `"rotation"` property of the node `"node0"` should be animated.